Nicky Campbell: Television

+In 2025 Long Lost Family again was a winner at the Link TV Choice awards, voted from by readers.

-In 2013 Campbell returned to BBC1 consumer journalism co-hosting Your Money Their Tricks with Rebecca Wilcox and Sian Williams.
+In 2013, Campbell returned to BBC1 consumer journalism co-hosting Your Money Their Tricks with Rebecca Wilcox and Sian Williams.

-In 2014 Campbell made the documentary series Wanted - A Family of my Own for ITV.
+In 2014, Campbell made the documentary series Wanted: A Family of My Own for ITV.

-The programmes sought to dispel the myths and misconceptions surrounding what is often seen as the 'complicated' process of adoption and was granted unprecedented access to the workings of eight local authorities, as well as the lives of parents and children at various stages of the adoption process.
+The programme's sought to dispel the myths and misconceptions surrounding what is often seen as the "complicated" process of adoption, and was granted unprecedented access to the workings of eight local authorities, as well as the lives of parents and children at various stages of the adoption process.

-In 2017 he made a documentary for the Women at War series for BBC1 with his adoptive mother Sheila Campbell.
-He found out more about his her role in World War 2 and her experiences as a radar operator on D-Day.
-Also that year he took part in All Star Musicals for ITV performing Razzle Dazzle from the musical Chicago live at the London Palladium.
+In 2017, he made a documentary for the Women at War series for BBC One with his adoptive mother Sheila Campbell.
+He found out more about his her role in World War II and her experiences as a radar operator on D-Day.
+Also that year, he took part in All Star Musicals for ITV, performing Razzle Dazzle from the musical Chicago Live! at the London Palladium.

-In 2019 and 2020 he presented both series of the BAFTA nominated Operation Live for Channel 5.
-This followed life changing surgery live, in real time, including a brain operation, a total knee replacement and open heart surgery.
+In 2019 and 2020, he presented both series of the BAFTA-nominated Operation Live for Channel 5.
+This followed life-changing surgery live, in real time, including a brain operation, a total knee replacement and open heart surgery.

-In 2021 Campbell presented Manhunt; The Raul Moat Story on ITV1.
+In 2021, Campbell presented Manhunt: The Raoul Moat Story on ITV1.
 This was the inside story of how Moat was tracked down, all in the glare of 24-hour rolling news.
+In June 2023, Campbell's documentary made by Summer Film, Secrets of the Bay City Rollers, was released on ITV, STV and ITVX.
+The Guardian described the film as "one of the most disturbing accounts of abuse imaginable…a sensitively told tale of horrific cruelty".
+The Times said it was "brave" and "shocking" and "moving".
+The Telegraph review described the documentary as "horribly fascinating…..a story of unimaginable horror".

+In November 2023, Campbell presented the State Opening of Parliament for the BBC from the Palace of Westminster.
+Also in the same month he appeared in the BBC Panorama documentary "My Teacher the Abuser: Fighting for Justice", recounting the abuse he suffered at the hands of Edinburgh Academy teacher Iain Wares, who has been accused of abusing dozens of boys during the 1960s and 1970s.

+In February 2024, Campbell participated in the fifth series of The Masked Singer UK as the character "Dippy Egg".
+He was eliminated and unmasked in the sixth episode.